PascaleStark/RecipeManager/README.md

 # API Endpoints
 To implement the features above, the application sends HTTP requests to the backend (or uses APIs).
 In all cases, the sent data and the received data is in the JSON Format.
 The backend part of the project is done by Dani Stark https://github.com/danistark1/recipesAPI.

-# More details about the project and How to use it
+# More details about the project's design and architecture

 1. Project's Design and responsiveness: <br>
 - Desktop-first approach<br>